austintgriffith/web2-to-web3-curriculum/day3/README.md

  - gas / mempools / slippage / sandwich attack

 It's easy to create identities (can be just an ETH address) => Sybil attack

-DEX is the start to more DeFi things.
-Mention Aave, dydx, bancor

-Talk about staking